-Your prescribed investor rate (PIR) determines how much tax you pay on your investment earnings from the Booster KiwiSaver Scheme.
+Your prescribed investor rate (PIR) determines how much tax you pay on your investment earnings.

 Which rate applies to you depends on your overall income from all sources.